Hovercraft-Studio/oversite/server/README.md

   - Event log on the side
   - Click to resend a key/value?
 - Selectively hydrate the app state from the new api routes
-  - WIP Started in AppStoreDistributed
+  - WIP Started in AppStoreDistributed - `init-keys`
   - TD implementation in AppStore component w/keys par

 Nice-to-haves?